Susan Bay: Directing

 In 1979, Bay and other members of the Original Six, a group of women directors, created the Women's Steering Committee of the Directors Guild of America, to protest against gender discrimination in Hollywood and support female employment on film and television sets at the directing level.

 Bay was a production consultant on "The Good Mother" (1988), which was directed by Leonard Nimoy.

-In 1998, Susan Bay was the executive producer for the documentary film Liza Lou, on the glass bead artist Liza Lou.
+In 1998, Bay was the executive producer for the documentary film Liza Lou, on the glass bead artist Liza Lou.
 She has also worked on documentaries about Twyla Tharp and the magazine Mother Jones.

 In 2007, Bay directed the American premiere of Shakespeare's Will, a solo play by Vern Thiessen that featured Jeanmarie Simpson as Anne Hathaway.

 Susan Bay Nimoy returned to directing in 2018 with Eve, writing the script as she mourned her husband, Leonard Nimoy, and starring in the film after the lead actress pulled out at the last minute due to discomfort with revealing her aging body on film.
 The lack of representation of "women of age" onscreen was one of Nimoy's motivations in creating the film.
 Eve was one of five films at the 2018 Sundance Film Festival to focus on women in their 70s, and was positively received.

 Philanthropy

-Bay is a member of the board of directors of the Foundation for National Progress, which publishes the magazine Mother Jones.
+Bay is a member of the board of directors of the Foundation for National Progress, which publishes Mother Jones.

 In 1999, Bay and Nimoy made a $100,000 donation to the Museum of Contemporary Art, Los Angeles (MOCA) so it could purchase The Ballad of Sexual Dependency by Nan Goldin.

 In 2007, they financially supported WACK!
 Art and the Feminist Revolution, an art exhibition at the MOCA.

 In 2008, they made a $1 million donation to The Leonard Nimoy Event Horizon Theater at Griffith Observatory.

 Personal life

 Bay is a cousin of Rabbi John Rosove, of Temple Israel of Hollywood, as well as film director Michael Bay.

 In 1978, Bay married actor John Schuck, and their son Aaron was born in 1981.
 They divorced in 1983.

-She married Leonard Nimoy on New Year's Day 1989.
+She married Leonard Nimoy in 1989.
 She was photographed for Nimoy's Shekhina, a book of monochrome nude photography of women representing Shekhinah, the presence of God in Judaism.
-She and Nimoy were together until his death in February 2015 in California.
+She and Nimoy were together until his death in 2015.